 If you are looking at a chocolate-covered thumbtack, for example, this is the part of the brain that would go, “even though that chocolate looks yummy, it would be a bad decision to eat that!”
 If only all our financial problems were that obvious.

 Non-Rational Brain: Limbic System

-The limbic system is a complex network of brain cells that are less concerned about the future, and more about satisfying what we want right now.
-Some of it taps into our emotions, in what will make us feel better in the current moment.
+The limbic system is a complex network of brain cells that are less concerned about the future and more about satisfying what we want right now.
+Some of it taps into our emotions, making us feel better in the current moment.

 The “amygdala” is part of the limbic system.
 This part of the brain handles emotions such as fear, pleasure, and anger.
 In other words, this side of the brain responds to feelings.

 When we focus on making decisions based on our current emotions, this can cause us to ignore the long-term ramifications of those choices.